jack-bradshaw/monorepo/README.md

 bash presubmit/presubmit.sh
 ```

-Presubmit may modify the working directory, so committing/stashing all changes before running
+Presubmit can modify the working directory, so committing/stashing all changes before running it is
-presubmit is recommended to avoid lost work.
+recommended to avoid lost work.

 ## LICENSE